farukulutas/Exercises/README.md

 My final project for the Certified Cyber Security Specialist course.
 - `81 İlde Siber - Proje - OWASP A1 2017-Injection.pdf`: Documentation for OWASP A1 2017-Injection vulnerability.
 - `sqlfinder.py`: The tool that scans the sites in the given txt file for sql vulnerability.

+`Python AutoOutlookCreator`
+Application that automatically opens an outlook account.

 `SQL SimpleQueries Qs`
 My solution to the SimpleQueries on PostgreSQL.